PeakSat/yamcs-instance/README.md

 ## Backup

-Backup scripts, which automate the uploading of the artifacts of the archive to a cloud service as backup, are included.
+Backup scripts, which automate the uploading of the artifacts of the archive to a cloud service as backup, have been implemented.

 There are some helper programms integrated in Yamcs, such as `yamcsadmin`.
 In order to install them, run: